 4. Sprinklr

-Sprinklr excels at social listening within its social media management platform.
-Large companies and agencies use its multi-channel integration for social media monitoring, customer experience management, and real-time feedback tracking.
-The platform tracks brand mentions, sentiment, and marketing campaign performance across social media platforms.
+Sprinklr brings social listening into its larger social media management platform.
+It’s designed for big brands and agencies that need multi-channel coverage, real-time feedback tracking, and customer care tools.
+The platform monitors brand mentions, sentiment, and campaign performance across multiple social media platforms.

 Pros:

-- Multi-Channel Listening: Track conversations across social media, blogs, news, and other digital channels.
+• Multi-channel listening: Track conversations across social media, blogs, news, and other online sources

 Cons: